NodeSecure/scanner/workspaces/contact/README.md

 > [!TIP]
 > This package authorizes literal RegExp in the name property of `highlight` contacts

-The method **fromDependencies** will return an Array of IlluminatedContact objects if any are found in the provided dependencies and the list of expired email domains.
+The methods **fromDependencies and fromManifest** will return an Array of IlluminatedContact objects if any are found in the provided dependencies and the list of expired email domains.

 ```ts
 interface ContactExtractorFromDependenciesResult {